Kent Nilsson: Playing career

 Nilsson began his career during the season of 1973–74, playing for Djurgårdens IF during his first of four seasons in Sweden.
 He then came to North America, and played for the Winnipeg Jets of the World Hockey Association (WHA) beginning in 1977.
 He scored two consecutive 100-point seasons in the WHA.
 He was claimed by the Atlanta Flames, and in his first season with the team he scored 93 points.
 The next season, 1980–81, the Flames moved to Calgary; Nilsson scored 131 points.

-Nilsson played with the Flames, wearing number 14, until 1984–85 when he was traded to the Minnesota North Stars for a draft pick that the Flames used to draft Joe Nieuwendyk.
+Nilsson played with the Flames, wearing number 14, until the 1984–85 season, when the team, perceiving him as inconsistent, traded him to the Minnesota North Stars for a draft pick that the Flames used to draft Joe Nieuwendyk.
 Nilsson won his first and only Stanley Cup while playing with the Edmonton Oilers in 1987.
-He returned to Europe after that season, playing in Italy, Switzerland, Sweden, Austria, and Norway.
+He announced in June 1987 that he would return to Europe.
+Ultimately, he would play in Italy, Switzerland, Sweden, Austria, and Norway.
 In 1988–89, he was named player-of-the-year in Sweden.
-He returned to Edmonton for six games in 1995, which made him the last former Atlanta Flames player to play in the NHL.
+He returned to the NHL in an attempted comeback in the season with Edmonton at the age of 38, which lasted six games.
+He was the last former Atlanta Flames player to play in the NHL.
 He then played the remainder of his playing career in Switzerland, Sweden, Norway, Austria, Germany until 1998 when he last played in the Spanish hockey league for SAD Majadahonda in six games, making Nilsson one of the few former Stanley Cup winners to play in the league.

 Nilsson holds the NHL record for the quickest goal scored during a season-opening game, at ten seconds in, while playing for the North Stars versus the Quebec Nordiques on 11 October 1986.